KG90-EG/POC-MarketPredictor-ML/docs/history/README.md

 - Evolution of the codebase architecture
 - Testing and CI/CD improvements

-For current project status and planned work, see [BACKLOG.md](../../BACKLOG.md) in the root directory.
+For current project status and planned work, see [BACKLOG.md](../project/BACKLOG.md).